swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 ## Challenge

-1. Create a new directory within your project called `outputs`.
+1. Create a new directory within your project called `tests`.
-2. Modify the `.gitignore` so that the `outputs` directory is not version controlled.
+2. Modify the `.gitignore` so that the `tests` directory is not version controlled.

 :::::::::::::::  solution